yl1535/PIDM_Project_Part_3/README.md

 # Current work separation plan:
 # Yue Luo, Xanne -- Writing XML
 # Kriti       -- Writing DB SQL
-# Harish    -- Complete checklist, README.md, record demo vide
+# Harish    -- Complete checklist, README.md, record demo video

+# Credentials
+Customer
+Username: CuTest
+Pword: CuPassword

+Admin
+Username: AdTest
+Pword: AdPassword

+Repersentative:
+Username: CRTest
+Pword: CRPassword

 # Note1:
 Schedules that are out-of-date will not be deleted from the schedule table,and will not be shown on the Customer Page since customers cannot make reservations on a schedule which occured in the past.
 Though CRs and Admins may still reach data of those schedules and edit them.